Five things you may not know about 529s (but should)

 3. They can be used to cover a range of education-related expenses

-Funds from a 529 plan may be used tax-free for tuition and certain expenses at many kinds of post-secondary institutions, such as art or cooking institutes, community colleges, trade and vocational schools, and eligible international school expenses.
+Funds from a 529 plan may be used tax-free for college tuition as well as tuition at many kinds of post-secondary institutions, such as art or cooking institutes, community colleges, trade and vocational schools, and eligible international school expenses.
 You may even be able to use 529 funds for up to $10,000 in elementary and high school tuition annually.2 Additionally, you can now use up to $10,000 to repay qualified student loans and cover certain costs for qualifying apprenticeship programs.
-Connect with your tax advisor to learn more about any state tax implications associated with covering these costs.
+Consult with your tax advisor to learn more about any state tax implications associated with covering these costs.

 4. Grandparents, relatives, and friends can contribute